dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlMaxDop/README.md

 max degree of parallelism in this article
 [Configure the max degree of parallelism Server Configuration Option](https://msdn.microsoft.com/en-us/library/ms189094.aspx)

+>**NOTE** This configuration option can also be configured using the DSC
+>resource _SqlConfiguration_ but will not allow the dynamic configuration
+>as this resource provides.
+Make sure this value is not configured by both
+>the resources _SqLMaxDop_ and _SqlConfiguration_!

 ## Formula for dynamically allocating max degree of parallelism

 * If the number of configured NUMA nodes configured in SQL Server equals 1, then